Batoolzafar/YoungDevInterns_Data-Analyst_Tasks/README.md

 </ul>
-Later on doing the statistical analysis, I came to know that All the heavy fairs "actually outliers" were paid by first class passengers but some of the first class passengers paid no fare at all
+Later on doing the statistical analysis, I came to know that All the heavy fairs "actually outliers" were paid by first class passengers but some of the first class passengers paid no fare at all.
+A new column "fare_category" was made to categorize the fares based on expensive,reasonable,inexpensive and no fares which supported the idea that a lot of people paid low fares.
+This proposed the idea that most of the people on board were third class.
+Contrary to that, most of them were first class and paid inexpensive fares.